nuodb/nuodb-compose/README.md

 - See the section below on `Monitoring a distributed database`

 ### Scaling a Database ##
-A second TE can be added to a `distributed` database
+A `distributed` database can be scaled out with additional SM and TE prpcesses - each in a separate container.
 - See the section below on `Scaling out a distributed database`

 ### docker compose project ###